-The cause of injury hospitalisations with the largest difference in rates between Indigenous and other Australians was assault, which was 13 times as high in the Indigenous population.
-Rates of injury among Indigenous Australians for intentional self-harm, thermal causes, accidental poisoning, contact with living things, and exposure to forces of nature were all 2 to 3 times as high as for other Australians (Table 3).
+The cause of injury hospitalisations with the largest difference in rates between Indigenous and non-Indigenous Australians was assault, which was 15 times as high in the Indigenous population.
+Rates of injury among Indigenous Australians for intentional self-harm, thermal causes, accidental poisoning, contact with living things, and exposure to forces of nature were all 2 to 3 times as high as for non-Indigenous Australians (Table 3).

 Source: AIHW National Hospital Mortality Database.

 The cause of injury death with the largest difference in rates between Indigenous and non-Indigenous Australians was homicide, which was 6.8 times as high in the Indigenous population.
 Rates of death for accidental poisoning, transport accidents, and suicide were more than twice as high for Indigenous Australians (Table 4).
 Readers are advised to use caution when using the rates in categories with low numbers of deaths.

-The age-specific rate of injury hospitalisations was highest among the 25–44 life-stage age group for Indigenous Australians and among the 65-and-over age group for other Australians (Figure 12).
+The age-specific rate of injury hospitalisations was highest among the 25–44 life-stage age group for Indigenous Australians and among the 65-and-over age group for non-Indigenous Australians (Figure 12).

 The visualisation features 2 matching column graphs on separate tabs, 1 for hospitalisations and 1 for deaths.
-The columns represent data for Indigenous and other Australians by 6 life-stage age groups.
+The columns represent data for Indigenous and non-Indigenous Australians by 6 life-stage age groups.
 The reader can select to display age-specific rate per 100,000 population or number.
 The reader can also select to display data for persons, males, or females.
 The reader can choose to display hospitalisations or deaths.
 The default displays rate of hospitalisations for persons.

 For more detail, see Data tables A4–6 and D4–6.

 Areas of Australia which are more remote tend to have higher rates of injury hospitalisation and death than less remote areas.
 In 2019–20, people living in Very remote areas, compared with people living in Major cities, were:

 Note: Rates are age-standardised per 100,000 population.